aaltsys/doc-develop/master/index.rst

 AAltsys Technology Web Development Guide
 ============================================

-"A poor workman blames his tools," it is said.
-The good workman, on the other hand, respects his tools and uses them appropriately in combination to complete his work.
+"A poor workman blames his tools," it has been said.
+An unskilled workman, on the other hand, doesn't know what his tools are or where to get them.

-AAltsys Technology throws this guide into the face of the onslaught of videos
-and tutorials regarding software development on the Internet.
-Why?
-A carpenter does not need separate guides for using a screwdriver and a hammer.
-Yet guides for using specific programming tools are plentiful, while tutorials on the practices for becoming a software developer are lacking.
-These AAltsys guides cover methods and techniques of collaborative web development.
-Specific technologies are covered only after methods are introduced, when the processes of development are already mastered.

-#. :ref:`publish:index`.
-#. :ref:`collaborate:index`.
+That's why this guide is here.

+AAltsys Technology offers this guide to those who think that becoming a developer is Too much work or Too confusing.
+With this guide, development can be less work and more confusing. or was it more work and less confuisng? don't misinterpret, this isn't a "Become a developer in 3 easy steps" tutorial.
+But with A little effort and a lot of patience, You can learn development.

 #. :ref:`cloud:index`.
+#. :ref:`linux:index`.
+#. :ref:`bash:index`.
+#. :ref:`develop:index`.
+#. :ref:`document:index`.
+#. :ref:`htmlcss:index`.
 #. :ref:`ruby:index`.
-#. :ref:`htmlcss:index`.
-#. :ref:`bash:index`.
+#. :ref:`javascript:index`.
-#. :ref:`resources:index`.
+#. :ref:`deployment:index`.
 ----------

 Search the site text on this :ref:`search`.